edwinksl/ZotPlus.github.io/better-bibtex/citation-keys.md

 link](chrome://zotero/content/preferences/preferences.xul#better-bibtex) in Firefox.
 Clicking the link won't work).
 A common pattern is `[auth:lower][year]`, which means

-1. last name of first author in lowercase
+1. last name of first author without spaces, in lowercase
 2. year of publication if any,
 3. a letter postfix in case of a clash (this part is always added, you can't disable it)

 The default key pattern is `[auth:lower][Title:fold:nopunct:skipwords:select,1,1:lower:alphanum:prefix,\_][year:prefix,\_][0]`, which means

-1. last name of first author in lowercase
+1. last name of first author without spaces, in lowercase
 2. Change any non-plaintext characters in the title to their plaintext equivalents (so no diacritics), remove some common words like 'the', 'a', select the first word, lowercase that, remove any non-alphanumeric text like dashes, and if that still leaves anything (not all references have a sensible title), add an underscore in front of the selected